CSO - AGUADO and CSO- ESPESO

 It is an "OIL OUT" mixture.
 It is NOT a painting medium nor a paint thinner.
 As ab effective oil out..the cso paint glides

 effortlessly on the surface of the support, and stays as placed.

 ...
 PLEASE SEE MY NEW BOOK COMING IN March 2012 for all the information

 WHAT IS THE DIFFERENCE BETWEEN THE TWO METHODS -- AGUADO and EMULSIONS?

 The early Flemish paintings by the Van Eycks and others were generally - not always- of small size and on wood

-photo realistic effects.
+realistic effects.
 The CSO/EMULSIONS method can duplicate those effects and the wonderful paint quality.
+This is done

 The huge Baroque paintings like those of Rubens required an easier method.
 These are the reasons for the

 development of the CSO/AGUADO method.....Speed, Efficiency and Ease.

 The CSO/ AGUADO method could not have been developed WITHOUT first developing the